projectpythia-mystmd/ptype-ml-cookbook/README.md

 ## Structure

-This notebook has a few sections, from inital data loading to
+This notebook has a few sections, from inital data loading to a end to end machine learning workflow.

 ### Exploratory Data Analysis